MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 BitField specific methods
 -------------------------

-The introduced :class:`BitField` class is special in many different ways.
+The introduced :class:`~caterpillar.model.BitField` class is special in many different ways.
 One key attribute is its fixed size.
 To determine the size of a struct, it leverages a special member, which can be either a function or an attribute.